jacobecox/templates/tyk/versions/1.0.0/README.md

+# Important

+This version is still under development and is not intended for production use.

 ## Coraza WAF with Tyk API Gateway

 Creates a Coraza Web Application Firewall (WAF) with OWASP Core Rule Set (CRS) integration that proxies traffic to a target workload, providing comprehensive security filtering and protection.
 This template also includes a fully configured Tyk API Gateway for path-based API routing.
 Incoming traffic flows through Coraza first (WAF), then to the Tyk Gateway, and finally to your target workloads.